tilo/smarter_csv/README.md

  * if the incorrect number of headers are provided via :user_provided_headers, exception SmarterCSV::HeaderSizeMismatch is raised

 #### NOTES on Duplicate Headers:
- * as a corner case, it is possible that a CSV file contains multiple headers with the same name.
+ As a corner case, it is possible that a CSV file contains multiple headers with the same name.
-   If that happens, by default `smarter_csv` will raise a `DuplicateHeaders` error.
+ * If that happens, by default `smarter_csv` will raise a `DuplicateHeaders` error.
  * If you set `duplicate_header_suffix` to a non-nil string, it will use it to append numbers 2..n to the duplicate headers.
 To further disambiguate the headers, you can further use `key_mapping` to assign meaningful names.
+ * If your code will need to process arbitrary CSV files, please set `duplicate_header_suffix`.
  * Another way to deal with duplicate headers it to use `user_assigned_headers` to ignore any headers in the file.

 #### NOTES on Key Mapping: